- Pharmaceutical firm Roche is building its new headquarters: a skyscraper that’s set to become Switzerland’s tallest tower.

 3D Model Paves the Way for Smart Building

-Once the building has been commissioned, the twin, created using Revit and BIM 360, can be used for tasks such as predictive maintenance.
+Once the building has been completed, the twin, created using Revit and BIM 360, can be used for tasks such as predictive maintenance.
 The elevators are equipped with sensors, so if the system notices an irregularity, it initiates a test.
 The live data in the virtual model can also be used to monitor energy and drinking-water consumption.
 Roche wants to use an energy monitoring system to prove that Tower 2 will consume about 10% less energy than comparable buildings in Europe.

 The tower’s building-maintenance app has useful functions at the ready for those who work there.
 One example is a search function that can be used to locate any employee, which Keller identifies as “quite clever when you’ve got 3,400 employees spread across 41 office floors.”
 The app also makes things easier for the cleaning team, who can see which offices have actually been used.